piotrdabrowiecki/GiveAway_Project/README.md

 Project, which enables help for the needy, by enabling offering of gifts to trusted institutions, which then can transfer the gifts to people who need them.
+Used technologies: SpringMVC, Hibernate, Spring Data, Java, JSP, JSTL